SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-lists-and-list-items-with-rest.md

 <br/>

-The following example shows how to  **retrieve** a specific list if you know its title.
+The following example shows how to **retrieve a specific list if you know its title**.

 ```
 url: http://site url/_api/web/lists/GetByTitle('Test')